lukasgierth/komodo-utilities/README.md

 [Find one or many Containers by IP or Gateway address.](/actions/find_ip.toml)

-Accepts a string to find within the address so it works for finding partial IPs or subnets.
+Accepts a comma-delimited list of strings to find within the address so it works for finding partial IPs or subnets.

 Output contains Server, Stack, Container, and Network where it was found: